Hickory Point Student Handbook

 Academic Program

-The basic program for all students at Hickory Point includes reading, writing, language arts (grammar, usage, oral and written expression, handwriting and spelling), mathematics, science, social studies, physical education, art, music, computers, social emotional and library.
+The basic program for all students at Hickory Point includes reading, writing, language arts (grammar, usage, oral and written expression, handwriting and spelling), mathematics, science, social studies, physical education, art, music, computers, social-emotional, and library.

-Students are placed in heterogeneous classroom settings that emphasize flexible, cooperative groupings, and opportunities designed to match various learning styles.
+Students are placed in heterogeneous classroom settings that emphasize flexible, cooperative groupings, and opportunities to match various learning styles.

 Grading System